kshultzCB/demo-sequentials-and-parallels/README.md

 This demo has two branches.

-* master: A working version of the pipeline.
+* `master`: A working version of the pipeline.

-* purposely-broken: It "works," but is purposely set up to fail, in order to show that sequentials really do run sequentially.
+* `purposely-broken`: It "works," but is purposely set up to fail, in order to show that sequentials really do run sequentially.